Omar Marcos - Culinary Arts

 • LASAGNA

-This time I used a tomato sauce & bechamel sauce combination.
-Maybe I'm a lasagna purist, but I think I prefer the classic recipe,
+Here I used a tomato sauce & bechamel sauce combination.
+Maybe I'm a lasagna purist, but I think I prefer the classic recipe.
+View original

 • lasagna